 The horizontal axis shows input brightness values.
 The vertical axis shows output values.
 The curve must always be continuous, so you cannot move points completely freely.
 Shifting the curve's endpoints changes the input values for the white point and black point, just as if you were using the Levels function.
 By shaping the curve into an S-shape, you can make complex adjustments to the picture's contrast.

 Starting from the ZPS 17 process, brightness can be set independently for the red, green, and blue channels.

 Sharpen

-This works similarly to the Unsharp Mask function in Sharpen.
+This works the same as the Unsharp Mask within the editing window for Sharpen.

 Noise Reduction